ebalvis/indoor-geolocation-b4a/README.md

 ---

-## 🔄 Cambios en la última versión
+## 🔄 Changes in the Latest Version

-- Se añade control automático del permiso y activación del GPS.
+- Added automatic handling of GPS activation and location permissions.
-- Se amplía el formato del mensaje JSON con información del dispositivo y marca temporal.
+- Extended JSON format with device metadata and precise timestamp.
-- Se introduce cálculo de distancia estimada basada en RSSI.
+- Introduced RSSI-based distance estimation for each WiFi access point.
-- Se añaden campos extendidos para redes WiFi (data_0 a data_9).
+- Included extended WiFi scan fields (data_0 to data_9) for advanced signal analysis.
-- Se refactoriza y reestructura el código para mejorar mantenibilidad y preparar futuras funcionalidades.
+- Refactored and reorganized code for better maintainability and to support future enhancements.